stacks-network/docs/_org/wallet-intro.md

 Software wallets run as programs on a computer desktop/tablet, online (web), or mobile phone.
 Desktop software wallets are downloaded to one computer.
-Because they are on one system, they are vulnerable to left either of the computer itself or through computer hacking.
+Because they are on one system, they are vulnerable to theft either of the computer itself or through computer hacking.
 Computer viruses can also impact desktop wallets.